Livingston (band): Fire to Fire

-For their second album the band teamed up with triple Grammy Award winning David Bottrill (Tool, Silver chair, Peter Gabriel).
-Recording in fisher lane studio’s near London the band worked on defining their sound.
+For their second album the band teamed up with triple Grammy Award-winning David Bottrill (Tool, Silver chair, Peter Gabriel).
+Recording in Fisher Lane Studios near London the band worked on defining their sound.
 This session was followed later in 2011 with a stint in Hamburg, again with German producer Roland Spremberg to complete the second studio album "Fire to Fire" which was released early 2012.